Abby Dowse Leaves Little To Imagination In Skimpy Black Lace Lingerie

 Her killer curves seemed to take center stage in the image as she showcased her figure with revealing lingerie.

 The model rocked a black bra that was designed with a lace material and two thin straps that went over her shoulders and down her back.
-The intimate garment tightly hugged her assets while its tiny cups, which featured large cut-outs, gave way to a view of cleavage.
+The intimate garment tightly hugged her assets while its tiny cups, which featured large cutouts, gave way to a view of cleavage.

 She teamed the number with matching black panties.
-The skimpy, high-rise bottoms, which looked to feature a thong cut, showed off her curvy hips as their side-straps drew attention to her slim core.
+The skimpy, high-rise bottoms showed off her curvy hips as their side-straps drew attention to her slim core.

 Abby finished the racy look off with a black garter belt.
-She also accessorized with a few jewelry pieces that included two necklaces, several bracelets, and a ring.
+She accessorized with a few jewelry pieces that included two necklaces, several bracelets, and a ring.

-In the post’s caption, the model shared that her intimates were designed by Fashion Nova, an online fast fashion brand that she frequently promotes.
+In the post’s caption, the model shared that her intimates were designed by Fashion Nova, a brand that she frequently promotes.

 “Rocking the lace,” one Instagram user commented, following their sentence with a series of fire emoji.